-In order to minimize the risks associated with the arrival of external personnel to the community, SAAM gives preference to local workers who meet the same level of qualification as other candidates and works with its employees, suppliers and contractors on prevention and management measures.
+The company gives preference to local workers who meet the same level of qualification as other candidates and works with its employees, suppliers and contractors on prevention and management measures.
 For example, it includes responsibility clauses in its contracts and trains new personnel (from the company and contractors) on social, environmental and security risks.
 The company also established a Drug and Alcohol Policy that has led to training, family involvement, awareness campaigns, the application of drug and alcohol tests and rehabilitation programs.